ysBach/SNU_AOpython/_sources/chaps/prerequisites/00-1_Softwares.md

 ```

 [**Astropy**](https://en.wikipedia.org/wiki/Astropy)
-: The *name of a project* dreaming for making a single core package that is useful for any astronomical studies.
-Not only to reproduce all the functionalities of IRAF, but to make it easier to develop original codes for any purpose.
+: The *name of a project* dreaming of making a single core package that is useful for any astronomical studies.
+Not only to reproduce all the functionalities of IRAF but to make it easier to develop original codes for any purpose.

 * [**IDL**](https://en.wikipedia.org/wiki/IDL_(programming_language))
 : Interactive Data Language.
-A *commercial software* widely used in astronomy and bio-imaging fileds.
-There is a critical problem in license issue.
+A *commercial software* widely used in astronomy and bio-imaging fields.
+There is a critical problem with the license issue.

 ---

 ## Git and GitHub

 1. Go to [GitHub](http://github.com/) and make your own ID.
-   * The ID might be used in your future Resume (CV; 이력서).
+   * The ID might be used in your future resume (CV; 이력서).
 2. Go to [Git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to download/install git for your OS.

 ```{note}